Teoliten/NBU/README.md

-# cpp-repository
+# NBU
-Code from first and second year of NBU
+All code, programs, and execrises from first and second year of NBU Networking Technologies